-From the first perspective, there is a vast amount of pertinent research, and we focus here on only a few of the relevant papers.
-The actions performed by Regina, i.e. the dynamic discovery of candidate properties and invariants from program execution logs, is a form of specification mining (Ammons, Bodik, & Larus, 2002).
-This topic has been studied in the context of scenario-based specification in, e.g., (Cantal de Sousa, Mendonca, Uchitel, & Kramer, 2007; Lo & Maoz, 2008), and Regina uses similar techniques.
-For instance, she looks for emergent properties that have the trigger and effect structure of (Lo & Maoz, 2008).
+a form of specification mining (Ammons et al., 2002).
+This topic has been studied in the context of scenariobased specification in, e.g., (Cantal de Sousa et al., 2007; Lo and Maoz, 2008), and Regina uses similar techniques.
+For instance, she looks for emergent properties that have the trigger and effect structure of (Lo and Maoz, 2008).
 However, a key aspect in Regina's operation is the need to conclude the mining phase as quickly as possible, so that she can be seamlessly integrated into the development cycle.
 This is achieved by employing prioritization heuristics, and putting limits on the number of traces (and lengths thereof) that Regina considers.
-In the future we intend to enhance Regina with a mechanism similar to the one discussed in (Cohen & Maoz, 2015), where statistical criteria are used to determine when "enough" traces have been considered, hopefully boosting Regina's performance even further.
+In the future we intend to enhance Regina with a mechanism similar to the one discussed in (Cohen and Maoz, 2015), where statistical criteria are used to determine when "enough" traces have been considered, hopefully boosting her performance even further.

 Checking whether properties mined from traces indeed hold for the model in general brings us to the broad field of program and model verification.
-Many powerful and well known tools exist, such as SPIN, SLAM, BLAST, UPPAAL, Java Pathfinder, ASTRÉE, ESC/Java and others, and they utilize many forms of explicit and symbolic model checking, static analysis, deductive reasoning, and SAT and SMT solving (see (Alur, Henzinger, & Vardi, 2015) for a brief survey of the application of such methods in practice).
+Many powerful and well known tools exist, such as SPIN, SLAM, BLAST, UPPAAL, Java Pathfinder, ASTRÉE, ESC/Java and others, and they utilize many forms of explicit and symbolic model checking, static analysis, deductive reasoning, and SAT and SMT solving (see (Alur et al., 2015) for a brief survey of the application of such methods in practice).
 In our framework these tasks are handled by Athena, and she uses tools specifically optimized for behavioral models (Harel et al., 2011; Katz, 2013; Katz et al., 2015).